Freeman Owens Exhibit,

 Arkansas is the Perfect Place to Find Filming Locations

-The motion picture industry first discovered that Arkansas is an ideal place to find filming locations in both large and small towns plus rural countrysides in 1926 with Universal's Uncle Tom's Cabin and it's been a popular shooting location ever since.
-From major motion pictures, like Sling Blade made by Arkansas-native Billy Bob Thornton in central Arkansas, and made-for-television movies to mini-series and television shows, such as The Blue and The Gray, The Natural State is well-represented.
+The motion picture industry first discovered that Arkansas is an ideal place to find filming locations in small towns and big cities plus rural countrysides in 1926 with Universal's Uncle Tom's Cabin and it's been a popular shooting location ever since.
+From major motion pictures, like Sling Blade made by Arkansas-native Billy Bob Thornton in central Arkansas, and made-for-television movies in the South to mini-series and television shows, such as The Blue and The Gray, The Natural State is well-represented.

 Many of the locations are accessible to visitors.
 Find your movie of interest and start planning your trip.
 You might even want to rent a DVD of the film to watch while visiting.

 Some inventions in that revolutionized the motion picture industry had their beginnings in Arkansas.
-In 1912, Freeman Owens a Pine Bluff native, was awarded the first of several patents which helped formulate what is today's modern film industry.
+In 1912, Pine Bluff native Freeman Owens was awarded the first of several patents which helped formulate what is today's modern film industry.
 Some of his inventions include an improved version of motion picture cameras and projectors, slow motion for motion picture cameras and projectors in 1920, and perhaps most importantly, Phonofilm - the first synchronized sound and film apparatus in 1923.